-I stayed with Bren for most of the day, [before and after his biopsy] and except for that couple of hours, when Margaret slipped into the City centre to have lunch with Brendan’s sister, so did she.
-By about 4:00 pm he was ready for some quiet time.
-Sore, tired and still a bit out of it from the anaesthetic — I think he was probably sick of being mothered by his mother and his wife, so we left him in peace and went and had an early dinner on King St, before heading back to our accommodation.
+I waited at the hospital so I was there when he was wheeled back to his room.
+He was dozy and groggy, but happy to see me.
+I sat with him and read while he slept the anaesthetic off.
+Margaret was back by 3:30pm and by 4:00 pm Bren was ready for some quiet time.
+Sore, tired and still a bit out of it — I think he was probably sick of being mothered by his mother and his wife, so we left him in peace and went and had an early dinner on King St, before heading back to our accommodation.

-The next morning we picked Bren up bright and early, he was still very sore, but at least now he has a crutch to take a little of the pressure off his leg when he has to walk a distance.
-We stopped at Macca’s near the hospital to have some breakfast and to let the peak hour traffic pass, and that was when he offered a few quiet and calmly spoken words to gently let me know that things would get worse before they got better.
+The next morning we picked Bren up from the hospital bright and early.
+He was still very sore, but at least now he had a crutch to take a little of the pressure off his leg when he had to walk a distance.
+We stopped at Macca’s near the hospital to have some breakfast and to let the peak hour traffic pass, and that was where he told us, gently, that things would get worse before they got better.

-I had just come back from the loo, when Bren looked at me and said “the doctor said at rounds last night that it looks like it’s nasty.”
+I had just come back from the bathroom, Bren looked at me and said, Dr P had told him on rounds the night before, that pathology would need to be checked, but it did look to be nasty.
 I felt my heart stop, and then there was nothing, just numbness.
-I looked at his Mum and her face turned pale as she fought back tears.
-Bren and I just rested our heads on each others, and we all had a little cry.
-Then we pulled ourselves together, took a breath and that was it.
-Done!
-We knew!
-He asked if I was Ok, I said I was, that we all would be and then he asked his Mum and she said yes.
+I looked at his Mum, her face had turned pale as she fought back tears.
+Bren and I rested our heads on each others, and we all had a little cry.
+After a few minutes we pulled ourselves together, took a breath and that was it.
+Done We knew.
+He asked if I was Ok, I said yes, then he asked his Mum the same question and she said yes too.
+None of us were.
 We finished our breakfast in a kind of hazy quietness.
 It wasn’t a momentous or dramatic moment — more a simple sharing of facts and an acknowledgment that we all understood what was happening.
-Simple!
-Now we can move forward and do what needs to be done.
+Now we would do what needed to be done.